Exercise and Alzheimer's

 Bicycling faster than 10 miles per hour

-Local community centers, senior centers, and gyms are often excellent resources to find exercise classes geared to individuals over the age of 50.
+Local community centers, senior centers, and gyms are excellent resources to find exercise classes, including classes tailored to individuals over the age of 50.

 YMCA: Most YMCAs offer fitness classes geared for individuals over the age of 45.